 YES, I AM has been rigorously tested and approved by the most conservative of parentals, who all agree that it is absolutely appropriate for littlest of littles, unanimously bestowing a G-rating upon it.
 This means that YES, I AM is pretty much the perfect gift for everyone on your holy daze gift-giving list, kiddos included.
 Nab many, many copies here, immediately.

-Words is available for those supporting me at a $10 or higher monthly level here and/or on Patreon.
-If that's you, comment here, and I'll send you the link!
+Words is available for my $10+ supporters, so if that's you, comment here or DM me, and I'll send you the link!